 From the recent Parent Questionnaire, there have been a number of actions:

-Parents asked for: Supprt with on line safety
+Parents asked for: Support with on line safety

-Our response: parent workshops in April 2019 with an outside expert to support understanding and strategies to put in place.
+Our response: Parent workshops are in place regularly with an outside expert to support understanding and strategies to put in place.

 Parents asked for: Prior notice of events